Julie Zhu

 Photo cr.
 Momoe

 I’m a Computational Science and Engineering Ph.D. student at Massachusetts Institute of Technology, working with Professor Youssef Marzouk in the Uncertainty Quantification group.
 Prior to that, I did my undergrad at NYU Shanghai, where I was fortunate to receive research training under the guidance of Professor Siran Li and Professor Hao Ni.
-During 2021–2022 I studyed in New York and did research on optimal control advised by Professor Georg Stadler, who led me to the spectacular world of computational math.
+During 2021–2022 I studyed in New York and did research on optimal control and MCMC advised by Professor Georg Stadler and Professor Jonathan Goodman, who led me to the spectacular world of computational math.
 In 2023, I obtained my B.S. degree (Honors Mathematics and Data Science).
+During the summer of 2025, I visited UC Berkeley, where I was fortunate to be hosted by Professor Michael Jordan and Dr. Liviu Aolaritei.

 News

-Mar 2, 2025 I will present my paper “Conformal Prediction under L'evy-Prokhorov Distribution Shifts: Robustness to Local and Global Perturbations” at the 2025 SIAM Conference on Computational Science and Engineering.
+Mar 2, 2025 I presented my paper “Conformal Prediction under L'evy–Prokhorov Distribution Shifts: Robustness to Local and Global Perturbations” at the 2025 SIAM Conference on Computational Science and Engineering, in the minisymposium Uncertainty Quantification for Surrogate Models.

 Sep 1, 2024 I had a nice trip to Boltenhagen, Germany and attended the CRC International Summer School on data assimilation.